Form 2290 (Highway Use Tax)

 Let DOT Operating Authority team help you!

 Our agents will be happy to assist you with your Highway Use Tax, whether you want to file it or claim the exempt status.
-We understand you’re busy schedule and how important it is to keep all the paperwork in order.
+We understand your busy schedule and how important it is to keep all the paperwork in order.
 Our team will happily assist you in getting the authority to operate.
 We will help you with all filings, forms, and taxes associated with the transportation industry.

 Give us a call today at (888) 669-4383 and let us know how we can be of help!